Johns Hopkins Supplemental Essays

 In this guide, we’ll walk you through how to approach each of the Johns Hopkins essays.
 But before diving into how to write the Johns Hopkins supplemental essays, let’s learn a little about this prestigious university’s history and popularity.

 Founded in 1876, Johns Hopkins University is a private research university located in Baltimore, Maryland.
 Widely considered the first research university in the United States, Johns Hopkins’ popular majors include public health, biomedical engineering, molecular biology, international relations and affairs, and economics.
-JHU consistently ranks as one of the best universities to study science, specifically biology and public health
+JHU consistently ranks as one of the best universities to study science, specifically biology and public health.

 This Johns Hopkins essay guide will teach you how to maximize your Johns Hopkins University essays and increase your chances of admission.

-Johns Hopkins Essay: Quick Facts
+Johns Hopkins Admissions: Quick Facts

 Does Johns Hopkins require supplemental essays?

-Yes—in addition to the main essay prompts on the Common App or Coalition App, you must complete one Johns Hopkins essay.
+Yes — in addition to the main essay prompts on the Common App or Coalition App, you must complete one Johns Hopkins essay.
 The Johns Hopkins supplemental essay is a key part of your application.
 For a complete list of application requirements and access to the Johns Hopkins supplemental essays, visit the Johns Hopkins admissions website.

 The Johns Hopkins supplemental essays and the Common/Coalition App essay are extremely important, especially given the low Johns Hopkins acceptance rate.
 Need help navigating your Common App application?
-CollegeAdvisor.com’s Common App essay breakdown can demystify the process.
+CollegeAdvisor.com’s Common App essay resources can demystify the process.

 JHU is a popular and competitive university.
-Over 30,000 students applied to be a part of the 2025 class.
+Over 45,000 students applied to be a part of the 2028 class.
 The school boasts famous alumni like novelist Chimamanda Ngozi Adichie, former New York City mayor Michael Bloomberg, and film director Wes Craven.
 So, if you get into Johns Hopkins with a strong Johns Hopkins essay, you’ll be in good company.

 Your Johns Hopkins supplemental essays can be a great opportunity to introduce yourself to admissions officers, fill in gaps in your application, and make a case for why you deserve an acceptance letter from Johns Hopkins.
 So, you should do all you can to highlight your strengths in your Johns Hopkins essay.
 In this guide, we’ll help you craft engaging Johns Hopkins supplemental essays and maximize your admissions odds.